ibm-cloud-docs/openwhisk/pkg_weather.md

 # Weather
 {: #pkg_weather}

-The pre-installed `/whisk.system/weather` package offers a convenient way to call the Weather Company Data for the {{site.data.keyword.cloud}} API.
+The preinstalled `/whisk.system/weather` package offers a convenient way to call the Weather Company Data for the {{site.data.keyword.cloud}} API.
 {: shortdesc}

 The package includes the following action.